 7. SaaS trial-to-paid version

 Write a 100-word email to a SaaS trial user who set up an account but did not subscribe.
-Focus on the 1 specific value they will lose on trial end, the 1 next step they should take to lock in benefit, and a 1-question reply prompt.
+Focus on the 1 specific value they will lose on trial end, the 1 next step that locks in benefit, and a 1-question reply prompt.

 8. B2B quote follow-up version

 Write a 130-word B2B follow-up to a buyer who requested a quote but did not respond.
-Format: name the date they requested, restate the proposal in 1 line, address the most likely internal blocker (budget cycle, security review), offer to set up a 15-min call.
+Format: name the date they requested, restate the proposal in 1 line, address the most likely internal blocker (budget cycle, security review), offer a 15-min call.

 9. Re-engagement after 30 days